tm55/cybersoul/README.md

 ### Folders content
 - src: java source code
-- lib: sqlite library (you have to add this external jar when import the project)
+- lib: sqlite library (you have to add this as external jar when you'll import the project)

 ### Todo